 - Heritability.
 Neuroticism can be inherited.
 Many studies have found that if you have a neurotic parent, you are more likely to become neurotic as well.
 Of course, this involves not only genetics but also environmental factors.
 When a neurotic parent raises a child, the parent's behaviors can be learned through modeling.
 However, there is also some indication that certain genes may cause a predisposition for neuroticism.

 Implications of Neuroticism

 Recently the NIH launched an investigation and a call for additional research into neuroticism and its overall impact on public health.
-There have been many links found between neurotic symptoms and physical health problems.
+There have been many links found between neurotic symptoms and physical health.

 Most notably, neuroticism has been linked to heart disease.
-People who are neurotic frequently have health conditions that are related to high stress, such as high cortisol leading to obesity, high blood pressure, and high cholesterol.
+People experiencing neurosis frequently have health conditions that are related to high stress, such as high cortisol leading to obesity, high blood pressure, and high cholesterol.
 Neuroticism has also been linked to other behaviors and health conditions that can lower life expectancy.
 Moreover, severe cases of neuroticism are associated with a higher rate of suicide.